thelonggamejournal/thelonggamejournal.github.io/_posts/2026-02-16-foundations-01-why-most-people-stay-broke.md

-This is a list of reasons WHY people with median incomes have issues accruing wealth - determined from research and analysis This list focuses on what we CAN control - some things we may not be able to such as Medical Emergencies and Expensis
+This is a list of reasons WHY people with median incomes have issues accruing wealth - determined from research and analysis This list focuses on what we CAN control - some things we may not be able to such as Medical Emergencies and Expenses...

 This is a deeper look at the behavioral and structural logic behind each mis step.